 Dutch banks and telcos have called time on a joint venture established to introduce a national mobile wallet service.

-"The first priority remains the introduction of pay at the checkout with the mobile phone,"
+In disbanding the scheme, the project partners say they intend to engage in looser bilateral agreements that will be quicker to market.
+"The first priority remains the introduction of pay at the checkout with the mobile phone," the statement concludes.